Both police and protesters blamed for brutality in Nepal protests

 The report documents the killings of 16 members of the public and nine police between August 24 and September 11, as protests against Nepal’s new constitution raged in the southern plains.

 More than 40 people were killed during the unrest.
-The protests, which continue but are now less violent, have obstructed trade from neighbouring India, leading to crippling fuel shortages in the land-locked country.
+The protests, which continue but are now less violent, have obstructed trade from neighboring India, leading to crippling fuel shortages in the land-locked country.

 In the case of each death examined by Human Rights Watch, it found “no evidence that any of these victims, including the police, was posing a threat” when they were killed.